 Most organizations protect their information with traditional security products such as firewalls, intrusion prevention, and role-based access control applications.
 These all help prevent data breaches.
 However, when attackers successfully breach a network—and they inevitably do—data encryption software is the critical, last defense against the theft and exposure of sensitive data.

 Most government and industry regulations, such as those protecting consumer privacy and financial data, require organizations to use data encryption tools.
 Non-compliance can result in stiff penalties.
-Conversely, strong data encryption can protect an organization if a data breach occurs or a laptop is stolen.
+Conversely, use of a strong data encryption solution can protect an organization if a data breach occurs or a laptop is stolen.

 Key features of a data encryption solution

 Two important aspects of data encryption tools are usability and scalability.
 The data encryption software must be convenient for employees to use—or they won’t use it—and scalable to accommodate an organization’s growth and changing security needs.

 Below are additional important capabilities to consider when evaluating a data encryption solution.

 Strong encryption standards.
 Government agencies and private and public organizations around the globe use the industry standard for encryption: the Advanced Encryption Standard (AES)-256.
 AES replaced the older Data Encryption Standard (DES), which had become vulnerable to brute force attacks, which occur when an attacker tries multiple combinations of a cipher until one of them works.
 The two well-known certification processes for encryption products or implementations are: